krypticmouse/krypticmouse/README.md

 - 🔭 I’m currently working on **DSRs and Multi-Model Inference Systems**

-- 🌱 I’m currently learning **Domain Specific Compilers and Sparse Kernel Design**.
+- 🌱 I’m currently learning **Domain Specific Compilers and Information Retrieval**.

 - 👯 I’d love to collaborate on **Research around ML Systems and RL**.